 The company is now being sued for allegedly not informing its users how much storage iOS 8 takes up on their devices.
 The suit, filed in Bay Area’s federal court on Tuesday, claims that iOS 8 consumes as much as 21.1% of the device storage space, leaving the users with way less amount of usable storage for their content- as reported by SiliconBeat.
-William Anderson, the plaintiffs’ attorney of Cuneo Gilbert & Laduca, a Washington, D.C.-based law firm, seeks for damages compensation and hope that Apple change its policies under California state law.
+William Anderson, the plaintiffs’ attorney of Cuneo Gilbert & Laduca, a Washington, D.C.-based law firm, seeks damages compensation and hopes that Apple changes its policies under California state law.

 The plaintiffs explain that these are Apple’s business tactics in order to increase their iCloud subscriptions when a user urgently needs more storage in the device.
 “Using these sharp business tactics, the defendant gives less storage capacity than advertised, only to offer to sell that capacity in a desperate moment, e.g., when a consumer is trying to record or take photos at a child or grandchild’s recital, basketball game or wedding,” plaintiffs allege in the complaint.